saisudhir14/saisudhir14/README.md

 <!---
 # 🌟 Hi, I'm [Your Name] 🌟--->

 Welcome to my GitHub profile!
-I'm a passionate software engineer with over 5 years of experience in the IT industry.
+I'm a passionate software engineer skilled in Frontend, FullStack, DB & Cloud.
 My expertise spans across multiple technologies and domains, including Go, HTML, CSS, JavaScript, and React.
 I hold a Master's degree in Information Systems with a specialization in Business Data Analytics, complemented by a Bachelor's in Computer Science.

 I'm always active here on this platform, [please feel free to raise an issue or ask me here, ](https://github.com/saisudhir14/ama/issues/new) thank you!